News from Kochi-power Research Institute (Part 10)

 When I was a kid, the representative company of plastic models was “緑商会（Midori Shokai）."
 It is commonly known as “Midori."

 What was your favorite so much?

 There are four reasons.
 First of all, the products are generally cheap.
 The “Black Satan" that I will introduce later is only 100 yen, even though the motor is sold separately.
 Although the time was slightly different, Bandai's “Mazinger Z" was 600 yen, Marui's “Red Baron" was 700 yen, and Aoshima's “Spectreman monster series" were 350 yen.
 When I was in the third grade of elementary school, I only had 300 yen for pocket money, so I was really grateful for that.
-Even that “King Mograss" was 300 yen.
+Even that “King Moguras" was 300 yen.
 Next, qualities as Toys after completing plastic models were high.
 Some people seem to make a fool of them, but the 100-yen robot series didn’t just run, the “Black Satan" moved its legs, and the “Steel Giant" and “Missile Robot" moved their hands.
-Of course, it goes without saying that the “Mograss" series, which has various gimmicks such as crawler running, drill rotation, missile launch (sometimes automatically!), and lamp lighting, are wonderful.
+Of course, it goes without saying that the “Moguras" series, which has various gimmicks such as crawler running, drill rotation, missile launch (sometimes automatically!), and lamp lighting, are wonderful.